Jimmy-Zettler/git-explore/README.md

 # git-explore

-Git enables the collaborative editing of source code in a secure and distributed method.
+Git enables the collaborative editing of source code in a secure and distributed method

+Commit 3